PaTH Attention: Position Encoding via Accumulating Householder Transformations: Experiments

 \paragraph{Word problems.}

-We showed in \S\ref{sec:path-theory} that PaTH can theoretically extend transformers beyond $\mathsf{TC}^1$.
+We showed in \S\ref{sec:path-theory} that PaTH can theoretically extend transformers beyond $\mathsf{TC}^0$.
 However, it is a different question as to whether PaTH transformers can empirically \emph{learn} to solve $\mathsf{NC}^1$-complete problems based on actual data.
-To test this, we follow \citet{merrill_illusion_2024} and use a word problem task based on the alternating group $A_5$, a subgroup of $S_5$ (on which the canonical $\mathsf{NC}^1$-complete word problem is given).
+To test this, we follow \citet{merrill_illusion_2024} and use a word problem task based on the alternating group $A_5$, a subgroup of $S_5$ (on which the word problem is also $\mathsf{NC}^1$-complete).
 This task requires determining if a ``word''---a sequence of group operations using fixed generators and their inverses---evaluates to the identity element.
 Successfully performing this symbolic task means the model must implicitly learn algebraic rules like permutation composition and cancellation.
 As a concrete example, consider generators $g_1 = (1\ 2\ 3)$, $g_2 = (1\ 2\ 4)$, and $g_3 = (1\ 2\ 5)$, with their respective inverses $g_1^{-1}, g_2^{-1}, g_3^{-1}$.
 Given the word $w = g_1 \cdot g_2 \cdot g_1^{-1} \cdot g_2^{-1}$, the model must determine if $w$ equals the identity permutation.
 In this instance, $w$ is not the identity, and the model needs to correctly track the sequence of permutations to arrive at this conclusion.
-Figure~\ref{fig:mqrar-a5} (bottom) shows the minimum number of layers required to ``solve'' this task, where we follow \citet{merrill_illusion_2024} define ``solve'' as achieving an accuracy above 90\%.
-For sequences of length 20, PaTH solves it using only 2 layers, whereas other methods require 4 layers, showing PaTH is empirically able to make use of its increased expressivity.
+Figure~\ref{fig:mqrar-a5} (bottom) shows that PaTH can solve this task defined as achieving above 90\% acciracy following \citet{merrill_illusion_2024}) with fewer layers than baselines.

 \paragraph{Multi-query Repeated Associative Recall with \textit{N}-back (MQRAR-$N$).} We adapt the Multi-query Repeated Associative Recall (MQRAR) task from \citet{stick-breaking} (itself an enhancement of MQAR~\citep{arora_zoology_2023}) to MQRAR-$N$-back.
 This task tests a model's associative recall ability by requiring it to find the $N$-th last assignment for a given variable, drawing an analogy to the \emph{$N$-back} task in experimental psychology~\citep{kirchner1958age}.
 Recalling the most recent assignment ($N=1$) can often be accomplished by simpler, recency-focused mechanisms.
 However, retrieving the $N$-th last assignment ($N>1$) more rigorously probes a model's capacity to track an ordered history of states for specific variables, especially when recent information must be ignored.
 An example sequence for $N=2$ is: